Jean-Pierre Marty: Biography

-His interest in the piano had never ceased, and he kept giving piano concerts.
+His interest in the piano never ceased, and he kept giving piano concerts.
 His recordings of the piano works of Schumann from Opp.
-1 to 32 (8 CDs) have been published, receiving a warm reception.
+1 to 32 (8 CDs) were published, receiving a warm reception.

-Jean-Pierre Marty is the author of three books: The tempo indications of Mozart, written in English and published by Yale University Press both in the United States and the United Kingdom and, in French, Twenty-four lessons with Chopin and The piano method of Chopin.
+Marty wrote three books: The tempo indications of Mozart, written in English and published by Yale University Press both in the United States and the United Kingdom and, in French, Twenty-four lessons with Chopin and The piano method of Chopin.